Hearing begins on fate of Missouri's lone abortion clinic

-ST. LOUIS (AP) — The fate of Missouri's only abortion clinic is at stake starting Monday, when a member of the state's Administrative Hearing Commission will begin hearing arguments over whether the clinic can keep its abortion license.
+ST. LOUIS (AP) — Patient safety at Missouri's only abortion clinic is the point of contention at a state administrative hearing that will decide if the clinic can remain open.

+Opening statements and testimony began Monday before a commissioner with the Missouri Administrative Hearing Commission.
+At issue is the state health department's effort to revoke the license for Planned Parenthood's clinic in St. Louis.

+Assistant Attorney General John Sauer outlined cases of "failed abortions," including one where a woman had to have up to five procedures to complete the abortion, and another where the doctor failed to recognize that a patient was pregnant with twins, requiring a second procedure to remove the second fetus.

 The hearing at a downtown St. Louis state office building is expected to last five days.
 Missouri officials have asked St. Louis police for heightened security since the licensing issue has generated protests from those on both sides of the debate.